 It’s important to be aware of what and when you eat during your eating window, however, if you are experiencing an unhealthy mindset around food, it’s best to take a break from fasting and come back to it later.

-And, if you’re not comfortable with not consuming any calories at all during your 16, 18, or 24-hour window, you can choose to do what is known as a 'fat fast.'
-Many people choose to eat or drink fat during their fast because it won’t raise blood sugar.
+If you’re uncomfortable with not consuming any calories at all during your 16, 18, or 24-hour window, you can choose to do what is known as a 'fat fast.'
+Many people choose to eat or drink healthy fats during their fast because it won’t raise blood sugar.
 Yes, we're talking about butter and full-fat heavy cream.
 The reason why people do fat fasts is because 'healthy fats' are able to trick the body into thinking that it’s still fasting, while still getting plenty of energy from calories.
 This is where the trend of putting butter in coffee comes from.

 How to Do Intermittent Fasting